CRS

 Infections

-- EPKINLY can cause serious and fatal infections.
+- EPKINLY can cause fatal and serious infections.
 Serious infections, including opportunistic infections, were reported in 15% of patients with LBCL in the clinical trial (most common: 4.5% sepsis, 3.2% pneumonia).
 Fatal infections occurred in 1.3% of patients (1.3% COVID-19).

-- Serious infections, including opportunistic infections, were reported in 40% of patients with FL receiving the 2-step up dosage schedule in the clinical trial (most common: 20% COVID-19, 13% pneumonia, 3% urinary tract infections).
+- Serious infections, including opportunistic infections, were reported in 40% of patients with FL receiving EPKINLY monotherapy, following the 2-step up dosage schedule in the clinical trial (most common: 20% COVID-19, 13% pneumonia, 3% urinary tract infections).
 Fatal infections occurred in 6% of patients (5% COVID-19, 0.8% pneumonia, 0.8% sepsis).

-- Monitor patients for signs and symptoms of infection prior to and during treatment and treat appropriately.
+- Monitor patients for signs and symptoms of infection and treat appropriately.
 Avoid administration in patients with active infections.
 Withhold or consider permanent discontinuation of EPKINLY based on severity.
-Prior to starting EPKINLY, provide Pneumocystis jirovecii pneumonia (PJP) prophylaxis and consider prophylaxis against herpes virus.
+Provide Pneumocystis jirovecii pneumonia (PJP) prophylaxis during treatment with EPKINLY, and consider prophylaxis against herpesvirus.

 Cytopenias

-- In the clinical trial of patients with FL receiving the 2-step up dosage schedule, Grade 3 or 4 decreased neutrophils occurred in 30%, decreased hemoglobin in 10%, and decreased platelets in 8% of patients.
-Febrile neutropenia occurred in 3.1%.
+- In the clinical trial of patients with FL who received EPKINLY monotherapy following the 2-step up dosage schedule, Grade 3 or 4 decreased neutrophils occurred in 30% (Grade 4, 17%), decreased hemoglobin in 10% (Grade 4, 0%), and decreased platelets in 8% (Grade 4, 4%) of patients.
+Febrile neutropenia occurred in 3.1% (Grade 4, 0%).

 - Monitor complete blood counts throughout treatment.
 Based on severity of cytopenias, temporarily withhold or permanently discontinue EPKINLY.
 Consider prophylactic granulocyte colony-stimulating factor administration as applicable.